danielsaidi/website_danielsaidi/collections/_posts/2012/2012-01-21-oredev-2011-in-the-rear-view-mirror-pt-6.md

 - Tasks

 Imagine someone working at task level being “promoted” to project level, e.g. by becoming a product owner.
-If this person can not understand his new area of work and keep focusing on the details of task level, it will lead to micro management.
+If this person can't understand his new role and keep focusing on task level details, it will lead to micro management.
 The same applies when moving from project to portfolio and portfolio to company.

 Jim then talked about rules.
-If/when you add a lot of rules to the organization, you also have to introduce a process to handle these rules.
+If/when you add rules to an organization, you also have to introduce processes to handle these rules.
 If the rules are hard to follow, people will fail.
 When they do, they will blame the process.

-A good technique to visualize how the team feels is to have it marking the scrum or kanban notes with an illustration that describe how they feel after completing a task.
-I found this to be a very good idea!
-It is so simple, yet communicates so clearly how the team is feeling.
+A good technique to visualize how a team is feeling is to mark scrum or kanban notes with an illustration that describe how they feel after completing a task.
+Simple, yet communicative!

-This session grew on me afterwards.
-While there, I found it hard to stay focused and found large parts to be rather passable, but after reading my notes afterwards, I found some golden gems.
+I found it hard to stay focused during this session, but it really grew on me afterwards.

-## 3:5 – Doc List – Development is a game
+## Doc List – Development is a game

-Okey, so this session was about Doc having an idea and wanted a lot of stuff to happen.
-His asked us, how do we measure how good we are at what we do, and what are the kpi:s we should use?
+This session was all about Doc having an idea and wanted a lot of stuff to happen.
+He asked, how do we measure how good we are at what we do, and what are the kpi:s to use?
 Certificates?
 Level of success?

-He then asked us – why can’t life itself be a game?
-Why can’t we have rewards in our professions (actually, Visual Studio has just introduced achievements, so we are getting there)?
+He then asked – why can’t life itself be a game?
+Why can’t we have rewards in our professions?
 Why can’t we have quests?
 Want to measure a person?
 Give him or her a quest!
 Want to measure a team?
 Give it a group quest!

 Doc wants to create a globally applicable system, that ranks people according to